GraphQL API

 Multiple fragments

-Get id of DeviceRequestList resource, add address of Organizations and Practitioners referenced in DeviceRequestList.requester
+Get id of the DeviceRequestList resource, and add the address of the Organizations and Practitioners referenced in DeviceRequestList.requester:

 query {